 Bryce Goodman works at the intersection of philosophy, technology and entrepreneurship.
-His research at the OII is focused on the economic, legal and ethical aspects of artificial intelligence and machine learning.
+His research at the OII focused on the economic, legal and ethical aspects of artificial intelligence and machine learning.

-Research Associate and MSc Alumnus
+Former MSc Alumnus

 Bryce is an internationally recognized expert on philosophy, technology and entrepreneurship.
 Most recently, Bryce was a Clarendon Scholar (awarded to top 1% of admitted students) at the University of Oxford Internet Institute studying computational social science.
 His research on the economic, ethical and legal aspects of machine learning in predictive analytics has been reported in over a dozen publications including Wired, Bloomberg, and New Scientist.